- Rail Trail

 Yea to Cathkin (21 km)

-- Features lots of bridges across the Yea and Goulburn River floodplains
+Features the Cheviot Tunnel and lots of bridges across the Yea and Goulburn River floodplains.

 - Compacted gravel surface